 Nominations Committee (NC)

-The NC is a sub-committee of the Board chaired by the Vice-President-Elect and includes the Division Chairs, the Regional Council Chairs and two Local Chapter Presidents, randomly selected each year from Local Chapters in good standing.
+The NC is a sub-committee of the Board chaired by the Vice-President and includes a minimum of the Vice-President-Elect and of the Division Chairs.
 The NC is responsible for proposing to the Board at least one candidate for each position to be filled at the next ballot, according to Constitution Article XII.4.

 Regions Committee (ReC)